shamanicvocalarts/replit_ai_tools/README.md

 curl -o install.sh https://raw.githubusercontent.com/shamanicvocalarts/replit_ai_tools/main/install.sh && chmod +x install.sh && ./install.sh
 ```

+You must have replits python tools installed in the replit for this script to work.
+You can easily install replits python tools by typing pip in the replit shell.

 This will download and execute the installation script, setting up the AI tools in your Replit environment.

 ## Usage